-We always aim to offer you competitive interest rates on your Avanse Education loan.
-The rate of interest on your loan is calculated as: Interest Rate = Avanse Base Rate + Spread Our current Base Lending Rate is 11.5% The Spread is determined individually and is based on analysis of the credit and course profiling.
-Rate of interest on student loan will be floating in nature.
+We always aim to offer you competitive interest rates on your Avanse loans.
+The rate of interest on your loan is calculated as: Interest Rate = Avanse Base Rate + Spread.
+Our current Base Lending Rate is 11.9% (w.e.f.
+01.09.2018).
+The Spread is determined individually and is based on analysis of overall credit and customer profiling.
 Interest is calculated using Simple Interest Rate with Monthly rest.
 This rate is subject to the terms and conditions of Avanse Financial Services Ltd.

 Avanse Financial Services Ltd. is authorized to disclose from time to time any information relating to the loan to any credit bureau (existing or future) approved by Government of India and Reserve Bank of India without any notice to the borrower.
 We are also authorized to make inquiries with the Credit Information Bureau of India (CIBIL) and get the applicants Credit Information Report.
 All Education loans are subject to approval and credit terms of Avanse Financial Services Ltd.

 Avanse Financial Services Ltd is a Company registered with the Reserve Bank of India (RBI) as Non-Banking Financial Company (NBFC).
 We believe in being a responsible business entity and hence thoroughly adhere to the codes and policies regulated from time to time.
 We believe in being an equal opportunity lender and are thus agnostic as to who the borrower is and irrespective of caste; religion or social standing, the terms and conditions of lending apply equally to all.